 Here is a quick checklist of information you will need.
 Use it to get yourself organized, and to make certain you have everything you need when negotiating with an insurance company or discussing your case with a lawyer.

-Car Accident Lawyers Ready to Help based in Bellingham, Everett, and Olympia
+Personal Injury Lawyers Ready to Help based in Bellingham, Everett, and Olympia

 Information from the accident scene.